google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/framework/build_model_delta_optimizer_tff.md

 which applies aggregated model deltas to the server model with a ClientDeltaFn that specifies how weight_deltas are computed on device.

-Note: We pass in functions rather than constructed objects so we can ensure any variables or ops created in construtors are placed in the correct graph.
+Note: We pass in functions rather than constructed objects so we can ensure any variables or ops created in constructors are placed in the correct graph.
 TODO(b/122081673): This can be simplified once we move fully to TF 2.0.

 #### Args: